Exploring the Interior Structure and Mode of Tidal Heating in Enceladus

-The phase lag associated with $h_2$ differs significantly between the two cases of tidal dissipation.
-In the case of a core-dominated tidal dissipation and an elastic ice shell, $\epsilon_{h_2}$ is negligible, while for a shell-dominated tidal dissipation, $\epsilon_{h_2}$ can reach tens of degrees (10$^{\circ}$--50$^{\circ}$).
-The requirements for measuring $h_2$ and $l_2$ are relaxed when improved constraints on $k_2$ are obtained.
+The phase lags of $h_2$ and $l_2$ differ significantly between the two cases of tidal dissipation.
+In the case of a core-dominated tidal dissipation and an elastic ice shell, both $\epsilon_{h_2}$ and $\epsilon_{l_2}$ are very small, while for a shell-dominated tidal dissipation, both $\epsilon_{h_2}$ and $\epsilon_{l_2}$ can reach tens of degrees (10$^{\circ}$--50$^{\circ}$).
+The requirements for measuring $h_2$ and $l_2$ are further relaxed in case refined constraints on $k_2$ are obtained.
 If real and imaginary parts of $k_2$ is constrained within 0.0002, measuring the vertical and/or tangential tidal displacements within 116~cm and 51~cm, respectively, is sufficient to discriminate between the two classes of tidal dissipation.
-We note that while in the case of most of the moons such as Europa and Ganymede measuring the tidal phase lags is probably necessary to constrain the heat generation mechanisms \citep{hussmann_etal16}, here we demonstrate that in the case of Enceladus, the anelastic deformations can be large enough to differentiate between the main heat generation scenarios.
+We note that while in the case of most of the moons such as Europa and Ganymede measuring the tidal phase lags is probably necessary to constrain the heat generation mechanisms \citep{hussmann_etal16}, here we demonstrate that the anelastic deformations at Enceladus can be large enough to differentiate between the main heat generation scenarios.
 Yet, obtaining tighter constraints on the rheology of the interior layers demands measuring the phase lags, in addition to the amplitudes of the Love numbers.